 A development agreement provides assurances to the developer that the development regulations that apply to the project will not change during the term of the agreement.
-The city or county may require conditions to mitigate project impacts, as well as clarification about project phasing and timing of public improvements.
+The city or county may impose requirements to mitigate project impacts or require clarification about project phasing and timing of public improvements.
 RCW 36.70B.170 describes the type of development standards that are appropriate in a development agreement.

-- Mill Creek Development Agreement for Town Center, Phase III (2005) - Nicely done, well organized agreement to assure development of a site consistent with the town center master plan
+- Mill Creek Development Agreement for Town Center, Phase III (2005) — Well-organized; Assures development of a site consistent with the town center master plan.

-- Redmond Development with Microsoft Corporation (2007) — Development of a secondary Microsoft campus in an area subject to a building square footage cap.
-Addresses density transfer, transportation demand management, and transportation improvements.
+- Redmond Development with Microsoft Corporation (2007) — Development of a secondary campus in an area subject to a building square footage cap; Addresses density transfer, transportation demand management, and transportation improvements.

-- Snohomish County and Community Transit Development Agreement for Swift BRT (2009) - Bus Rapid Transit station design features, an "essential public facility"
+- Snohomish County and Community Transit Development Agreement for Swift BRT (2009) — Defines Bus Rapid Transit (BRT) station as an "essential public facility."

 Large or Complex Projects

-- Des Moines Development Agreement (2007) — Redevelopment of a blighted area into an urban community with significant commercial development and regional transportation linkages
+- Des Moines and SSI Pacific Place, LLC., Development Agreement (2007) — Redevelopment of a blighted area into an urban community with significant commercial development and regional transportation linkages.

-- Issaquah Lakeside Industries Development Agreement (2012) - 123-acre master planned community in the form of an urban village.
-Involves reclamation of mineral resources site, hillside development, and affordable housing requirements.
+- Issaquah Lakeside Industries Development Agreement (2012) — A 123-acre master planned community in the form of an urban village; Involves reclamation of mineral resources site, hillside development, and affordable housing requirements.

-- Redmond Development Agreement with Group Health Cooperative (2011) - Approving development agreement for property owned by Group Health to turn into a planned mixed use development with 1.4 million sq. ft. of commercial space
+- Redmond Development Agreement with Group Health Cooperative (2011) — Resolution approving development agreement for property owned by Group Health to turn into a planned mixed-use development with 1.4 million sq. ft. of commercial space.

-- Tukwila Development Agreement for Tukwila South Development (2009) — 10 million square foot master-planned, mixed use development adjacent to regional shopping mall
+- Tukwila Development Agreement for Tukwila South Development (2009) — 10 million sq. ft. master-planned mixed-use development adjacent to a regional shopping mall.

 Long-term development agreements sometimes require changes as market conditions or other conditions change.
 Similarly, a developer may need to terminate an agreement if unable to secure financing, or if he wants to do something entirely different with the property.
 Either party may seek to terminate an agreement if the terms of the agreement have not been met.
 Most agreements provide some flexibility for such changes, if the parties agree.